Get

 Tip: Once they go potty, give tons of praise!
 You can even say “good boy” or “good girl” afterward and be excited for your pup!
 Your intelligent German Shepherd puppy will understand they did something right and will strive for praise.
 You should also refrain from talking so you don’t distract your puppy; only talk when using the potty command.

-German shepherd puppy playing with a dog toy
+German shepherd puppy playing dog toy

 4. Stick to a Feeding Schedule